 The critical differences between Expense vs. Expenditure are as follows –

-- While both these terms are used in accounting to refer to the costs done by the organization, they are different.
+• While both these terms are used in accounting to refer to the costs done by the organization, they are different.
 Expenses are those costs that incur to earn revenues.
-In contrast, expenditures are those costs that incur to purchase or increase the value of the fixed assets of the organization.
+In contrast, expenditures are those costs that incur to purchase or increase the value of the organization's fixed assets.

-- Expenses are done by a company so that it can function properly daily.
-In comparison, expenditure is done by a company to establish itself so that it can start proper operations.
+• Expenses are done by a company so that it can function properly daily.
+In comparison, expenditure is done by a company to establish itself to start proper operations.

-- Examples of expenses are salary paid, rent, etc. Examples of expenditures are payments made to purchase new land or building for business, equipment, etc.
+• Examples of expenses are salary paid, rent, etc. Examples of expenditures are payments made to purchase new land or buildings for business, equipment, etc.

 Expense vs. Expenditure Head to Head Differences